 Why do people use toothpaste on pimples?

-Therefore, some kinds of toothpaste that used to contain both triclosan (to kill acne-causing bacteria and fungi) as well as baking soda and alcohol (for a drying effect), did have some benefit in treating individual pimples.
-And while some kinds of toothpaste still have these latter 2 ingredients, they are simply not the most effective way to spot treat, can result in side effects, and will not prevent future acne from forming.
+Therefore, some kinds of toothpaste that used to contain both triclosan (to kill acne-causing bacteria and fungi) as well as baking soda and alcohol (for a drying effect) did have some benefit in treating individual pimples.
+And while some kinds of toothpaste still have these two ingredients, they are simply not the most effective way to spot treat, can result in side effects, and will not prevent future acne from forming.

 The “drying” ingredients in some kinds of toothpaste — baking soda and SLS—are the reason why some people still use toothpaste to spot treat pimples today, even without the triclosan, which was the main reason people started using the toothpaste trick, to begin with.
 The issue using today’s kinds of toothpaste on pimples?
 Well, the concentrations of baking soda and SLS is much higher and dental products than would ever be recommended for use on the skin.
 Therefore they can be very irritating and even cause a chemical burn.

 What are the worst kinds of toothpaste to apply on pimples?